2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 ---
-title: "Systematizing our Foundational open source contributions"
+title: "From scattered effort to strategic impact: How we're systematizing our Foundational open source contributions"
 date: 2025-09-20
 authors:
   - Yuvi Panda